 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Centerville is worth considering.

-Centerville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Centerville doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Centerville with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.18% of adults in Centerville have a bachelor's degree or advanced degree.
+The citizens of Centerville are slightly less educated than the national average of 21.84% for the average city or town: 16.18% of adults in Centerville have a bachelor's degree or advanced degree

 Centerville is an extremely ethnically-diverse city.
 The people who call Centerville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Centerville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Centerville include English, German, Irish, Scottish, and European.